shrenikgala/Build-Server/README.md

     fi

 Depending on the branch on which the commit happened, the curl command sends a build job notification to Jenkins.

+####Dependency Management + Build Script Execution

+For this section, we have executed some commands while the job is being executed on Jenkins:

+     cd $WORKSPACE
+     npm clean
+     npm install
+     ./script/test